Environmental Monitoring Credibility and Social License to Monitor

 5. We have been working on groundwater and private well issues for a long time, it is not just about the documented presence, but the concentration and other information is critical.

-6. PA residents can submit their data to the Citizens Database (It is Free!)
+6. PA residents can submit their data to the Citizens Database (In Development)

 7. Impacts to private well and groundwater is NOT an issue that should be used as part of environmental spin.
 There are real problems that require real solutions.
 Many citizens need to understand what happened, how to fix, and how to protect their interest.